 “The presence within the news service of the public broadcaster of partial, incomplete, non-objective information or information lacking the requirement of pluralism – affirms AGCOM – is in clear contrast with the objectives and mission of a public broadcasting service – as well as with the commitments undertaken by the broadcaster at the time of signing the Contract with the state”.

 ADVERTISING – The Authority also identified the failure to comply with the principles of non-discrimination and transparency in relation to the pricing actually applied by the broadcaster in the sale of advertising.
 Consequently, AGCOM warned RAI to immediately cease the irregular practice also in order to enable AGCOM to verify the correct use of public (licence) and private (advertising) resources to finance activities and public service programming by the public broadcasting service.

-In particular, with regard to numerous incidents concerning the programming broadcast by the three general networks, the Authority found that RAI failed to comply with the principles of independence, impartiality and pluralism and imposed a financial penalty of 1.5 million euro.
-AGCOM stated in a declaration that it has also found there was a failure to comply with the principles of non-discrimination and transparency, in relation to the pricing applied, by RAI in the sale of advertising.
+NEWS – In particular, with regard to numerous incidents concerning the programming broadcast by the three general networks, the Authority found that RAI failed to comply with the principles of independence, impartiality and pluralism and imposed a financial penalty of 1.5 million euro.
+AGCOM stated in its formal resolution that it has also found there was a failure to comply with the principles of non-discrimination and transparency, in relation to the pricing applied, by RAI in the sale of advertising.